Picovoice/wake-word-benchmark/README.md

 - runs wake-word engines at different detection thresholds (aka sensitivities) which results in different miss detection and false alarm rates.
 Finally, it creates an [ROC](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) curve for each engine.
+- measures [real time factor](http://enacademic.com/dic.nsf/enwiki/3796485) and memory usage for each engine on Raspberry Pi 3.
 # Data

 [Common Voice](https://voice.mozilla.org/en) is used as background dataset, i.e., dataset without utterances of the